Business & Finance Delaware (DE) Rank #14 of 50

 90th Percentile $207,771

 The largest employment areas for actuarys in Delaware include Wilmington, Dover, Newark, and Middletown.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Actuary in Delaware